seerai/EsriRoadModel/README.md

 There is also a global model but it uses TensorFlow so I don’t want to deal with trying to get it running.

-In the DLPK there are two scripts `ArcGISImageClassifier.py` and `_road_inference.py`.
-From what I can tell the first one is just a wrapper for the second one and since we just want access to the model itself we can just use `_road_inference.py`.

-You can initialize and get access to the model with:
+You can initialize and get access to the model with something like:
 ```python
 from arcgis.learn.models._multi_task_road_extractor import MultiTaskRoadExtractor